foxie-io/ng/docs/framework.md

 ### ID Interface

-The `ID` interface is used to uniquely identify components that can be skipped.
+The `ID` interface is used to uniquely identify features that can be skipped.
 It ensures that each component has a stable and unique identifier.

 ```go
 type ID interface {